 Exit 8 of Shibuya Station is known as the Hachikō Exit, so-called because of the bronze statue of the famous dog in the plaza outside.
 Hachikō was a dog who lived during the 1920s, and every day the dog would return to Shibuya Station to wait for his owner, professor Ueno, to come home from work.
 Hachikō became a familiar sight, and the two continued in this way for nearly a year until one day when the professor did not return.
 He’d suffered a brain haemorrhage at work and passed away suddenly without saying goodbye.

 Remarkably, for the next nine years, Hachikō could be found waiting for his owner in the same spot, at the same time each day.
 When his story was reported by one of the professor’s former students, Hachikō went down in history.
 The statue was erected in 1934, but Hachikō died from cancer one year later, at the age of 11.

 Shibuya Crossing has become symbolic of Tokyo.
 The neon billboards screaming advertisements at the crowds, the sheer quantity of foot traffic and the size of the free-for-all represent the ultra-modern side of the city that outsiders are more familiar with.
-This has made it the perfect backdrop for Hollywood films, like Lost in Translation and The Fast and The Furious: Tokyo Drift.
+This has made it a perfect backdrop for Hollywood films like Lost in Translation (2003) and The Fast and The Furious: Tokyo Drift (2006).